Poverty rises to over 52 percent in Milei's Argentina

 In January, the government reported its first monthly budget surplus in nearly 12 years.

-But critics say Milei's few wins have come at the cost of the poor and working classes.
+Critics say Milei's few successes have come at the cost of the poor and working classes.

+GDP fell 1.7 percent in the second quarter and unemployment rose to 7.6 percent, with women hardest hit.

+"In a country where poverty is measured by income, we have all become poorer," presidential spokesman Manuel Adorni said Thursday ahead of the INDEC release, which he predicted would reflect a "harsh reality."

 Legal Disclaimer: